espressif/esp-protocols/components/esp_modem/docs/advanced_api.rst

 Creating a custom module is necessary if the application needs to use a specific device that is not supported and their commands differ from any of the supported devices.
 In this case it is recommended to define a new class representing this specific device and derive from the :cpp:class:`GenericModule`.
-In order to instantiate the appropriate DCE of this module, application could use :ref:`the DCE factory<dce_factory>`, but build the DCE with the specific module, using :cpp:func:`esp_modem::dce_factory::Factory::build`.
+In order to instantiate the appropriate DCE of this module, application could use :ref:`the DCE factory<dce_factory>`, and build the DCE with the specific module, using :cpp:func:`esp_modem::dce_factory::Factory::build`.

 Please refer to the implementation of the existing modules.